Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

 What materials do you use for crown and bridge restorations?

-We have requests for full gold crowns in some situations as this is the best material for the case in question.
-Although materials have advanced considerably over the past 20 years with the development of Digital dentistry there is still the need to use more of the traditional methods and materials.
-If you are unsure which material to select, our team can help support you in the correct decision.
+We have requests for full gold crowns in some situations, as this is the best material for the case in question.
+Although materials have advanced considerably over the past 20 years with the development of digital dentistry, there is still space and demand for the traditional methods and materials.
+If you are unsure which material to select, our team can talk you through the options you are considering and help you make an informed decision.

 Our Ceramic team likes to use 3 different shade guides for different reasons.

-The first one being the Vita shade guide.
-This gives them 16 shades to take shades with and check all outgoing cases.
-It has been the go to for many years for dentists and technicians as one of the most popular .
+The first of these is the Vita shade guide, which is one of the most popular.
+This gives the team 16 shades to take shades with and check all outgoing cases.
+It has been the go-to for many years for dentists and technicians.

-The third one is then the bleach shade guides and we use both the Vita and Ivoclar depending on which the dentist prefers.
+The third one is the bleach shade guides.
+We use both the Vita and Ivoclar, depending on which the dentist prefers.

-A PMMA try in would be suggested if we feel that the patient and dentist would benefit from this case review tool.
-We find it works well in crown and bridge restoration cases where there are drastic changes to either the Occlusal Vertical Dimensions (OVD) or a change to the aesthetics.
+A PMMA try-in would be suggested if we feel that the patient and dentist would benefit from this case review tool.
+We find it works well in crown and bridge restoration cases where there are drastic changes to either the occlusal vertical dimensions (OVD), or if the restoration is going to alter a person’s appearance dramatically.

-It greatly improves the communication between Clinician and patient in that they can decide if the case is going in the direction they had envisaged.
-Often we all have an image in mind but that is personal to us as individuals and it can be hard to communicate to each other how that should look.
-Photos are an amazing way of conveying your thoughts to us as a Laboratory and there are occasions where we are not able to provide that result with the case that is presented so the way we can communicate this is by sending you a digital CAD file through Exocad in order for you to sit with your patient and go through this in a virtual way before anything is milled or printed.
+It greatly improves the communication between clinician and patient as they can decide together if the case is going in the direction they had envisaged.
+Often we all have an image in mind, but that is personal to us as individuals and it can be hard to communicate this vision to someone else.
+Photos are an amazing way of conveying your thoughts to us at the laboratory, but there are occasions where we are not able to provide the results in a photograph with the case that is presented.
+The way we can communicate this is by sending you a digital CAD file through Exocad in order for you to sit with your patient and go through this together virtually before anything is milled or printed and give us your feedback on the design.

-Once happy with the design the patient would have the opportunity to wear the PMMA for a very short while to ensure they are happy and ready to proceed to the final ceramic restorations.
+Once you’re both happy with the design, the patient will have the opportunity to wear the PMMA try-in for a very short while to ensure they are happy and ready to proceed to the final ceramic restorations.

 No, PMMA prototype try-ins are not designed for long-term use.
 They are made to be temporary for the purpose of testing the fit, function, and appearance before the final restoration is created.

-We support a fully digital workflow for crown and bridge restorations.
-These digital impressions are quicker and more accurate than traditional ones, streamlining the process
+We support a fully digital workflow for crown and bridge restorations, and we know that digital impressions are quicker and more accurate than traditional ones, streamlining the process

 Once we receive the digital scans, we use advanced computer software (CAD/CAM) to design and manufacture the restorations precisely.
 The digital workflow ensures that restorations are made to fit well and reduces the need for adjustments, speeding up the process and improving the results.

-We request 10 working days for crown and bridge restorations in the Laboratory based on the below example:
+We request that you allow 10 working days for crown and bridge restorations to be completed in the laboratory based on the below example:

 We use precise digital technology to design and create crown and bridge restorations.
 The use of CAD/CAM technology ensures the restorations are highly accurate, meaning they should fit correctly when placed.
 This reduces the need for adjustments once the restoration is ready.